jluby127/AstroQ/README.md

 We have designed the algorithm to only solve the semester from the given input date onward to the end of the semester.
 This means that as the semester progresses, the size of the model is continually shrinking as there are fewer days in the semester to solve for.

 # Solving the Traveling Telescope Problem (TTP)
 Once the Optimal Semester Schedule is solved, we then wish to take the list of stars that have been chosen to be observed on a given night and further determine the optimal order within the night to observe these stars, effectively minimizing the slew time between them.
 To do this, we employ the Traveling Telescope Problem (TTP) software.
-Ensure that the TTP is installed in your environment (it is in the requirements.txt).
-When running the generateScript.py file, the TTP will automatically be called and run on the day(s) that are including after the -d flag.

-However, you can also later run the TTP on any date after you have a pre-solved semester model.
-To do so, run: python runTTP.py -d YYYY-MM-DD

-For more documentation on the TTP, see its Github Repo at: https://github.com/lukehandley/ttp
+For more installation info and documentation on the TTP, see its Github Repo at: https://github.com/lukehandley/ttp.
+Be sure to update your environment variables to include the path to the TTP.
+The TTP must be installed in order for optimalAllocation to run fully and properly.

 # More Info
 More information on the KPF-CC program and the algorithm can be found in these places: